PyOWM: Accessing Weather Data Through a Python Library

 Fetching UV Index data

 The UVIndex object has several attributes and methods that you can use to access the UV index data.
-For example, you can use the reference_time() method to retrieve the time that the UV index data was measured, or the reception_time() method to retrieve the time that the PyOWM client received the data.
+For example, you can use the reference_time() method to retrieve the time when the UV index data was measured, or the reception_time() method to get the time when the PyOWM client received the data.

 Here is an example of how to use some of the attributes and methods of the UVIndex object: